 THE TEAM SURVEY

 The Matrix works best when it is shared with the whole senior team.
-Once you have completed your introspection, sign up to Quarterli®, choose whose opinions you want to canvas and invite them to undertake the same introspection.
+Sign up to Quarterli®, complete your introspection, choose whose opinions you want to canvas and then invite them to undertake the same introspection.

 Sometimes it’s not easy to get people's open and honest views, so their ratings and comments are collated anonymously.
 You remain in full control - only you will see the results and only you can decide what to do with them.
 But remember, the aim here is to start a productive, informed discussion, not a witch-hunt